Global Opportunities Competition

-Entries will be shortlisted by the Global Opportunities Competition Committee.
-The top 5 entries will then be published on our Instagram account.
-When we publish your post, share it with your friends and family to reach as many people as possible.
-The student who's entry receives the most likes on Instagram will win a £50 Amazon voucher!
+Entries are shortlisted by the Global Opportunities Competition Committee, and the top 5 entries published on our Instagram account.
+The student whose entry receives the most likes on Instagram wins a £50 Amazon voucher!
 There are 6 x £50 Amazon vouchers to be won.
 There will be one winner per category, so enter something for each to be in with the best chance of winning!

 Take a look at last year’s winners down below.

 Study Abroad 2021/22 Competition Winners

 Read Karolina’s collection of short blogs posted to her Instagram page throughout her year on our LeedsUniAbroad blog here.

 LeedsUniAbroad Video: Jan Magnuszewski – Year Abroad in Korea

 Watch the winning video entry on our Instagram page here.